- Parent Guide PDF

 At the heart of Beautiful Mundo is the belief that we don't need to be bilingual to raise bilingual children.
 One of the most wonderful ways to learn, is by teaching.
 We can learn together, alongside our children, and share in this special and wonderful experience as a family.

 How much time will I need to spend teaching each day?

 This curriculum is not meant to be scheduled in the sense that you sit down for an hour each day and do a "Spanish lesson."
 Each week in the parent guide is a collection of content to weave throughout your day, on as many days as possible during the week.
-It is intentionally structured to be flexible and taught in small, short lessons.
+It is intentionally structured to be flexible and taught in small, short sessions.

 Our goal will be to seize every opportunity to include the Spanish language in our everyday lives.
 Volume One is designed to be playful and fun, rather than stressful and tedious.